UPPMAX/bianca_workshops/docs/intermediate/install.md

         - R packages
         - Julia packages
     - understand what containers are
-    - The learners have explored the UPPMAX documentation
+    - learners have explored the UPPMAX documentation

     - (optional) can install software using a container
     - (optional) can build software from source